bobmeliev/mood-tracker/README.md

 ## Simple Mood & Sleep tracker app

 Simple mood and sleep tracker app which can be used to track your morning sleep and mood.
+Tkinter

 ## Install

 To execute install Python

-pip install requirements.txt
+`pip install requirements.txt`

+After run Python file

+`python app.py`

 ## Windows executable

 To create Windows executable use pyinstaller

-pip install pyinstaller
+`pip install pyinstaller`

-pyinstaller --onefile --windowed --name=MoodTrackerv1 app.py
+`pyinstaller --onefile --windowed --name=MoodTrackerv1 app.py`

 EXE file will be created inside dist folder.